mui/material-ui/docs/src/pages/guides/pickers-migration/pickers-migration.md

 ## Installation

-You simply need to install the `@material-ui/lab` package if it's not already installed.
+You need to install the `@material-ui/lab` package if it's not already installed.
 Nothing more is required.
+⚠️ Make sure you have installed `"@material-ui/lab": ^5.0.0-alpha.16"` or above.

 ## Imports